- With trainers and coaches, teach staff members the importance of viewing the outdoors as an extension of the learning environment.

 Your program may also have outdoor spaces that staff, children, and families see, but that are not used for play, such as the walkway to your program entrance.
 These outdoor spaces still represent your program, so you should be sure they are safe, well-maintained, and aesthetically pleasing.
-You can even consider incorporating children’s or youth’s art or construction ideas in these spaces (e.g., adding a home-made bird feeder, fountain, or sculpture).
+You can even consider incorporating children’s or youth’s art or construction ideas in these spaces (e.g., adding a home-made bird feeder, fountain, mural or sculpture).

 As a manager, you provide resources that help staff members do their jobs more confidently and more effectively.
 It is your job to make sure staff have the resources they need by offering a strong curriculum or learning library (see Lesson Two) and securing quality outdoor materials.
 In Lesson Four, we address the manager’s role in acquiring and organizing materials; the principles discussed there apply to outdoor items as well.
-With use, balls, riding toys, swings, etc. will need to be replaced or repaired; it is important that you make sure broken materials are removed and that you track what new purchase or repairs are needed.
+With use, balls, riding toys, swings, etc. will need to be replaced or repaired; it is important that you make sure broken materials are removed and that you track what new purchases or repairs are needed.

 When you help communicate with families about the learning happening in your program, do not forget to represent the outdoor environment.
 Work with trainers or coaches to make sure children’s or youth’s experiences outdoors are also shared with families.

 Some programs may utilize outdoor spaces that are not exclusive to the child-development center or school-age and youth program, such as a local public park.
 In these cases, it will be necessary that your staff are trained in securing the safety of the area before children use these spaces, as they are typically more vulnerable to safety concerns, such as broken glass or other debris.
 It will be your job to work with the necessary parties, such as the local parks and recreation department or school district, to ensure that the outdoor space is well-maintained.
-You may also need to ensure that staff have ways to transport additional gross- and fine-motor equipment to these space, possibly carts or wagons to bring an assortment of balls, bats, jump ropes, chalk, clipboards, books and blankets, etc. Work with your trainers or coaches to help staff know how they can create temporary interest or activity areas even in these kinds of publicly shared spaces.
+You may also need to ensure that staff have ways to transport additional gross- and fine-motor equipment to these spaces, possibly carts or wagons to bring an assortment of balls, bats, jump ropes, chalk, clipboards, books and blankets, etc. Work with your trainers or coaches to help staff know how they can create temporary interest or activity areas even in these kinds of publicly shared spaces.